 “I will call in one week to follow up and find out if I can clarify any questions you may have,” or “I will contact you within the next few days to set up a time to speak more specifically about how my skills will directly benefit your academic community.”

 If you decide to go with this closing, connect with the institution.

 Consistency is critical when submitting several documents with your application.
 Your paperwork must reflect a polished and professional personality.
 Ensure your cover letter matches the formatting you used for your resume.

 They all have the same look if you are sending thank you letters or recruiting/networking letters.
 Copy and paste your heading, thus ensuring that the same font, size, and borders are present on everything.
 Double-check to make sure all documents look the same before you submit them.

 Proofreading may seem obvious, but it is a step that should not be missed.
 If your cover letter has grammatical or spelling errors, it could automatically disqualify you from the position.
 It may also not pass the Applicant Tracking Systems.

-Your capacity to clearly communicate on your higher education cover letter will directly reflect your ability.
+Your capacity to communicate on your higher education cover letter will reflect your ability.
 Whether you lead a department, teach a graduate class, or recruit and retain students.
 Read over your cover letter, print it off, reread it, set it aside, and read it a third time.
 Always proofread and, when possible, have a friend do it for you.

 If you need help writing your job search documents, connect with me (Candace) via phone at 1 877 738 8052 or send an email.